krulis-martin/hpc-eval/README.md

-# This project is currently under construction.
-Not ready to be used yet!
+# This project is currently still in development!

+We are testing the project internally and finishing some loose ends.
+Once we are done, the project will be released for public usage.

 # HPC Eval